dtairych-equinix/digital-demo-metal-01/README.md

 |:--:|
 | *Equinix Metal Network Diagram* |

-You can read more about the connectivity metal has on PeeringDB: https://www.peeringdb.com/net/5230
+You can read more about the global connectivity that Equinix Metal maintains on PeeringDB: https://www.peeringdb.com/net/5230

 Through the combination of these services, Equinix Metal can intelligently steer traffic to a destination using the most appropriate path.